Step 3 - Make a strong application

 If making a stage 2 application, detailed information should be realistic.
 Reasonable and sufficient costings and staff time commitments show that you can deliver your project effectively.
 Demonstrate the feasibility of your approach, including that you can recruit sufficient patients.
 Our Study Support Service can help you with recruitment.

-Before seeking funding approval from the Department of Health, the Board or panel may request further changes so be prepared to make final changes.
+Before seeking funding approval from the Department of Health and Social Care, the Board or panel may request further changes so be prepared to make final changes.

 Minutes of funding meetings and funding decisions are made public.